 BCI Partners are key actors in the scale up of Better Cotton all over the world.
 Partners take on significant leadership for Better Cotton, typically in their specific geographical area.
 They can also be responsible for building the capacity of farmers to participate in the Better Cotton Standard System, through field level training and outreach, and for collecting the data at field level which evidences the impact which Better Cotton is having on the environment and the lives of the farmers and farm workers.

-‘Implementing Worldwide Partnerships’ is also embedded as an objective in the BCI 2013-2015 Expansion Strategy, and the BCI Partnerships Team works to ensure that these relationships contribute in the best possible way towards expanding the worldwide production of Better Cotton, thus securing its place as a sustainable mainstream commodity.
+‘Implementing Worldwide Partnerships’ was also embedded as an objective in the BCI 2013-2015 Expansion Strategy, and the BCI Partnerships Team continue to work to ensure that these relationships contribute in the best possible way towards expanding the worldwide production of Better Cotton, thus securing its place as a sustainable mainstream commodity.

 What is a Partnership?

 Our working definition of a Partnership is ‘a collaborative relationship between two or more entities who work towards shared objectives through a mutually agreed division of labour.’

 A detailed BCI Partnership Framework helps to optimise the process of scaling-up, by developing existing and new partnerships.
 To define this framework we analysed BCI’s existing relationships to foster a common understanding of what partnerships are, which forms they can take, and how they contribute to positive outcomes for Better Cotton.
 To ensure a ‘level playing field’ for all our partners, and to safeguard the credibility of Better Cotton worldwide, a set of tools and management practices have also been introduced to work with all partners which include clear objectives and goals and defined roles and responsibilities.